jfrog/artifactory-docker-examples/docker-compose/xray/README.md

+# DEPRECATED
+[JFrog Xray](https://jfrog.com/xray/) is now distributed with an [official Docker-compose installer](https://www.jfrog.com/confluence/display/JFROG/Installing+Xray).<br>
+The current Docker-compose examples will not be maintained anymore.

 # Xray Docker Compose Examples

 This directory provides some examples that show different ways to run Xray with Docker Compose.